genevaers/User-Documentation/Common Modules/Logic Text/Examples/CMExample Function ALL ECA.md

-# Examples: ALL function in Extract Column Assignment
+# Examples: ALL function in ECA

 |Example logic text|Meaning|
 |------------------|-------|